 Since Mailchimp is an email marketing-oriented platform, a lot of its features are geared toward offering the best way to create email campaigns.

 - Transactional emails: Mailchimp’s transactional emails include signup confirmations and password recovery emails that your customers will come to expect from your small business.
+It also provide some ways to recover deleted emails.

 - Social email sharing: Spread your emails further by using social sharing on platforms like Twitter, Instagram, and Facebook.
 Mailchimp’s email builder lets you craft emails per social site.